Pleasant-Sounding Beliefs and 2nd-Order Effects

 There are no immediate victims from any of these.
 Here's what happens when you allow them unchecked:

-Hard drug use: Go look at the 'safe injection' sites in SF are creating.
-The normalized use of hard drugs invariably leads to degraded public spaces, increased property crime, and decay of social cohesion across entire neighborhoods.
+Hard drug use: For example, the 'safe injection' sites in SF.
+Normalized use of hard drugs invariably leads to degraded public spaces, increased property crime, and decay of social cohesion across entire neighborhoods.
 Everyone who has to be surrounded by the degeneracy that mass drug use causes is a victim.
-Only completely deluded liberals and libertarians could look the other way at this.

-The 2nd and 3rd-order effects of this harm economic activity, hurting jobs and a whole host of other positive things nations need to prosper.
+The 2nd and 3rd-order effects of this harm economic activity, hurting jobs and other financial components nations need to prosper.
 Markets without integrity become playgrounds for the connected few while the many lose faith in the system altogether.
 Victims everywhere, just not ones you can easily point to in a headline.

 1st-Order Freedoms and 2nd-Order Freedoms

 Sometimes maximum freedom reduces everyone's freedom.
 Sometimes restricting freedoms produces more of it.
-This is the paradox at the heart of functional societies that liberal and libertarian platitudes consistently fail to address.
+This is the paradox at the heart of functional societies that myopic pleasant-sounding platitudes fail to understand.

 I met some Singaporeans recently, and it was interesting hearing how they appreciated the militant laws of their country.
 They understood the tradeoff they were making by losing some 1st-order freedoms, but gaining 2nd-order freedoms in the process.
 On one axis they had less autonomy, and on another they had far more of it.
-They can't chew gum, but their children can play in parks at midnight.
+They can't chew gum and don’t dare risk trying any drugs, but their children can play in parks at midnight.
+They leave laptops on cafe tables unattended.
 They can't openly criticize the government, but they don't need to worry about stepping over human waste on their morning commute.
 All of life’s a tradeoff.

-You’re maximally free in an environment that best facilitates your normal mode of being.
-An exaggerated example: Tom Brady is optimized for a highly restrictive environment.
+You’re maximally free in an environment that facilitates your ideal mode of being.
+An exaggerated example: Tom Brady is optimized for a highly restrictive setting.
 A football game has rigid rules for what you’re allowed to do, and there are swift punishments for violations.
-In this domain Tom performs at peak capacity.
-It’s how he prefers to exist.
-He welcomes this constraining situation, because it's where he's most capable.
+However in this freedom-limited domain, Tom performs at peak capacity.
+And he’s not oppressed by it; it’s how he prefers to exist.
+He welcomes this constraining situation, because it brings the best out of him.

-If you're content living inside a circle with unyielding boundaries, you're actually freer than if you lived in a space with no boundaries, because the constraints almost exclusively only limit others' abilities to act upon you.
+If you're content living inside a circle with unyielding boundaries, you're actually freer than if you lived in a space with no boundaries.
+The constraints almost exclusively only limit others' abilities to act upon you.

 The same people who champion "victimless crimes" policies wouldn't let their children wander freely in the neighborhoods those policies create.
-"No victim, no crime" decadence promotes pretend freedoms while insidiously sowing the seeds of a society’s decline.
+"No victim, no crime" is decadent thinking: advocating pretend freedoms while insidiously robbing people of freedoms actually worth having.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.